 I’m currently re-building stamina with regular walks around the village after having major surgery in January, more often than not I made my way to the allotments to soak in the serenity.
 I found myself enquiring and much to my delight a couple of plots were indeed available.
 A particular plot caught my eye and I accepted the challenge once more.

 My new allotment looks daunting but in reality it’s not that bad.
 The plot boundary ends at the blue tarp, just before the grass path in front of my neighbour who keeps a beautifully tended plot.
-Plot 33 is a quirky and unloved little plot with a curved boundary at the top, in a lovely position adjacent to the community orchard.
+My plot is a quirky and unloved little plot with a curved boundary at the top, in a lovely position adjacent to the community orchard.
 The shed that once stood has gone but the slab base still remains, currently hidden underneath a pile of old wood.
 I find myself day dreaming about how my new allotment shed will look in situ as well as paint colours and bunting.
 Ooh shed shopping!

 I’ve inherited four tired-looking rhubarb crowns with my new allotment, I’m not sure of variety but they look like they could have red stalks.
 I’ll give them a good mulch and let them do their thing this year, then I can see how they perform.
 Dividing will help regain vigour but that’s a job I cannot do right now so it’ll have to wait until the end of the year.
 It appears they may have flowered last summer judging by the decaying matter around them.